Celebrating World Day of Social Justice

 Everyone has the right to lead a dignified life, not having to depend upon others for money – but not everybody around the world gets the opportunities they need to earn a living of their own.
 Islamic Relief’s livelihoods programmes train young people in employable skills, and help people set up small businesses by giving ethical interest-free loans and grants.
 We also provide the necessary tools and equipment, like sewing machines and farming kits.

 “O mankind!
 We created you from a male and female…so that you may know each other (not that you may despise each other).”
 (Qur’an 49:13)

 In many communities around the world, disabled people face discrimination and exclusion from society.
 Islamic Relief helps to break down these barriers: we run microfinance programmes in Gaza to help disabled entrepreneurs make a living; we protect disabled people from disasters like floods in Bangladesh – where they are often most vulnerable, being unable to escape so easily – and our Early Intervention and Rehabilitation Centre in Egypt helps disabled children access sports activities and other therapies.

 5. Unlocking brighter futures

 “The best gift a father can give his child is education and upbringing.” (hadith of the Prophet ﷺ narrated by Tirmidhi)

 Children are all born with a huge amount of potential, but their environments determine whether or not they are able to fulfil it.
 Islamic Relief is building and equipping schools and training teachers to ensure that children get the education they deserve for a brighter future.
+We currently sponsor over 43,000 children around the world, giving them a brighter future.
 Our child protection programmes also help to prevent child labour, trafficking and marriage, all of which are barriers to a happy childhood and a successful adult life.